Your Guide to Migraine Headaches

 - Blurred vision

-Most migraines last about four hours although severe ones can last up to a week.
-The frequency of migraines varies widely among individuals.
-It is common for a migraine sufferer to get two to four headaches per month.
-Some people, however, may get headaches every few days, while others only get a migraine once or twice a year.
+Most migraines last about 4 hours, but severe ones can last up to a week.
+How often they happen differs for everyone, but it’s common to get two to four headaches per month.
+Some people may get migraines every few days, while others get them once or twice a year.

 Types of Migraines